The problem is Medicare is complex, with plans and parts and regulations and enrollment periods... it's a lot.

 The federal government says that the average cost for a Medicare beneficiary is around $14,000 per year.
 They try to save money by sending less than that amount to the private insurance company, who now takes on the risk of that individual.

-In sum, the government sends money to the insurance company – let's call it $10,000 per year – to get you off of Medicare, and that saves them money in the long run.
-They are spending less per beneficiary, and the private insurance carrier thinks they can still come out on top.
+In sum, the government sends money to the insurance company – let's call it $12,000 per year – to get you off of Medicare, and they hope to save money in the long run.

-Keep in mind that Medicare Advantage enrollees are still paying the Medicare Part B premium, even though they don't get benefits from Medicare.
+Keep in mind Medicare Advantage enrollees still pay the Medicare Part B premium, even though they don't get benefits from Original Medicare.

 Enrolling in a Medicare Advantage Plan

-As a rule, you can only sign up for a Medicare Advantage plan if you're in your IEP, you qualify for an SEP, or it's AEP.
+As a rule, a person can only sign up for a Medicare Advantage plan if they're in their IEP, they qualify for an SEP, or it's AEP.
 Acronym overload!

 As a reminder, that's when you're signing up for Medicare for the first time, if you qualify for one of 25 special enrollment periods, or from October 15-December 7 each year.